-New Jersey Statewide Heating Assistance and Referral Energy Service, Inc. (NJSHARES) - is a non-profit organization which administers an energy-assistance program that assists households who do not qualify for federal or state energy programs and whose income does not exceed 400 percent of the Federal Poverty Level.
+New Jersey Statewide Heating Assistance and Referral Energy Service, Inc. (NJSHARES) - is a non-profit organization which administers an energy-assistance program that assists households who do not qualify for federal or state energy programs and whose income is between 200-400 percent of the Federal Poverty Level.
 Each client fills out an electronic application with the assistance of a local community-based organization.
 Applications are taken by more than 230 participating intake agencies at local sites throughout the state.
 Eligibility is determined by income and household size.
-The maximum grant awarded by New Jersey SHARES is $700 for heating and $500 for electric service.
+The maximum grant awarded by New Jersey SHARES is $700 for natural gas heating.
 Clients heating with electric may receive up to $700 on their electric heat account.
 Grants are distributed year-round based on funding availability.

 Eligibility Guidelines for NJ SHARES